chriswendt/ietf/passport/draft-ietf-stir-passport.md

 * Change Controller: IESG
 * Specification Document(s): {{ppt}} of [RFCThis]

+## PASSporT Extension Registry Request

+The IANA is requested to create a new PASSporT Type registry for ‘ppt’ parameter values.
+That parameter and its values are defined in {{ppt}}.
+New registry entries must contain the name of the ‘ppt’ parameter value and the specification in which the value is described.
+The policy for this registry is Specification Required.

 # Acknowledgements

-Particular thanks to members of the ATIS and SIP Forum NNI Task Group including Jim McEchern, Martin Dolly, Richard Shockey, John Barnhill, Christer Holmberg, Victor Pascual Avila, Mary Barnes, Eric Burger for their review, ideas, and contributions also thanks to Henning Schulzrinne, Russ Housley, Alan Johnston, Richard Barnes, Mark Miller, Ted Hardie, Dave Crocker, Robert Sparks for valuable feedback on the technical and security aspects of the document.
+Particular thanks to members of the ATIS and SIP Forum NNI Task Group including Jim McEchern, Martin Dolly, Richard Shockey, John Barnhill, Christer Holmberg, Victor Pascual Avila, Mary Barnes, Eric Burger for their review, ideas, and contributions also thanks to Henning Schulzrinne, Russ Housley, Alan Johnston, Richard Barnes, Mark Miller, Ted Hardie, Dave Crocker, Robert Sparks, Jim Schaad for valuable feedback on the technical and security aspects of the document.
 Additional thanks to Harsha Bellur for assistance in coding the example tokens.

 --- back